a2un/BoBFinathon/README.md

 # BoBFinathon
-SK, V@ms!, PRash , SanTo and Rmya
+property of SK, V@ms!, PRash , SanTo and Rmya

+Project for Finathon Challenge